Viburnum: Name

-The generic name Viburnum originated in Latin, where it referred to V. lantana.
+The generic name Viburnum originated in Latin, in which it referred to V. lantana.

 Description

-The leaves are opposite, simple, and entire, toothed or lobed; cool temperate species are deciduous, while most of the warm temperate species are evergreen.
-Some species are densely hairy on the shoots and leaves, with star-shaped hairs.
+The leaves are opposite, simple, and entire, with toothed or lobed margins.
+Cool temperate species are deciduous, while most of the warm temperate species are evergreen.
+Some species have densely hairy shoots and leaves covered in star-shaped hairs.
+Almost all species have stipules on petioles, except tropical species found in Malesia.

-The flowers are produced in corymbs 5–15 cm across, each flower white to cream or pink, small, 3–5 mm across, with five petals, strongly fragrant in some species.
-The gynoecium has three connate carpels with the nectary on top of the gynoecium.
-Some species also have a fringe of large, showy sterile flowers around the perimeter of the corymb to act as a pollinator target.
+The flowers are produced in corymbs 5–15 cm across.
+Each flower is white, cream or pink, small (3–5 mm across), and has five petals.
+Some species are strongly fragrant.
+The gynoecium has three connate carpels with the nectary located at the top of the gynoecium.
+Some species also have a fringe of large, showy sterile flowers around the perimeter of the corymb, serving as a pollinator target.

-The fruit is a spherical, oval, or somewhat flattened drupe, red to purple, blue, or black, and containing a single seed; some are edible for humans, but many others are mildly poisonous.
-The leaves are eaten by the larvae of many Lepidoptera species.
+The fruit is a spherical, oval, or somewhat flattened drupe that is red, purple, blue, or black, and contains a single seed.
+Some fruits are edible, but many others are mildly poisonous.
+The leaves are eaten by the larvae of many lepidopteran species.

-Birds eat the berries of Viburnum obovatum (also called Walter Viburnum after Thomas Walter).